gonfva/amialive/README.md

 It pings to a DNS server (that can be configured) and outputs the current round trip time.

-You can then choose to be alerted on of two conditions.
+You can then choose to be alerted on one of two conditions.

 + The most recent ping exceeds a certain threshold (by default 250ms).
 + The most recent ping exceeds a certain multiple of the moving average of the last 10 pings.